Skip to content

 Tuner at the transceiver (most common)

-Tuner at the antenna feedpoint (optimum efficiency)
+Tuner at the antenna feedpoint (best system efficiency with coax)

 Manual vs. automatic antenna tuners